Oberhasli Does

 Poppy is the daughter of Daisy and Axel, and she’s the perfect mix of both.
 Long and elegant like her dam, but with the heavier bone and width we see in her sire.
 At just ten months old, she was nearly full-grown and stood just a touch smaller than Gem.
 She’s got that nice dairy character while still carrying the strength and bulk we’re breeding toward.

 Her rear stance is already wider than Daisy’s, though we’d like to see a little more width as she finishes maturing.
-She’s a very correct young doe overall.
+She’s a pretty correct young doe overall.
 Smooth, long-bodied, and showing plenty of potential through her frame.
 Poppy has a very friendly, easygoing personality and has been a joy to raise, always comes up for attention and scratches.
 She is a bit bossy, but not a bully about it.

 Loki Poppy